BACK

 Step 5: Update and Sign the Existing Lease Agreement

 Now it’s time to talk about the lease.
-The best way to add a new tenant to an existing lease is through an occupancy addendum.
+The best way to add a new tenant to an existing lease is through an occupancy addendum to the original lease agreement.
 This document should detail the terms of tenancy for the new roommate.
 Such details might include:

-You should go over the terms of the agreement with all of the tenants living in the unit so there are no surprises in the future.
+You should go over the terms of the current lease and new addendum with all of the tenants living in the unit so there are no surprises in the future.
 Once this is complete, you and the tenants must all sign the addendum.
+Then, your new tenant can move in and begin to pay rent.

 Hopefully you now have a better understanding of how to add tenants to existing leases and what that process entails.
 In order to mitigate risks, you must start with detailed rental agreements and update them as needed.
 The last thing you want is a legal disaster just because you assumed there wouldn’t be any leasing issues.